 Montevergine is located near Avellino, in the comune of Mercogliano, in Campania, central Italy.
 The mountain is a limestone massif and part of the Apennine chain.
-Under the peak, at some 1,270 m, is the Sanctuary of Montevergine (see notes 1), where the climb ends.
+Under the peak, at some 1,270 meters, is the Sanctuary of Montevergine (see notes 1), where the climb ends.

 Mount Etna is an active stratovolcano on the east coast of Sicily, Italy.
 With a height of currently 3,329 meters / 10,922 ft (this varies with summit eruptions), it is the highest active volcano in Europe outside the Caucasus, and also the highest peak in Italy south of the Alps.
 To date, the Giro d’Italia …

 Between 1946 and 1951, the Giro d’Italia had a special jersey, “maglia nera” (English: black jersey), for the last-placed rider.
 There was a real competition between many riders, to win this highly-coveted jersey.
 The last-placed rider would ride the final victory lap with the race winner each year around the historic Vigorelli Velodrome in Milan.

 Stage 17 of the Giro d’Italia 2017 was won by Pierre Rolland, the French rider of Cannondale-Drapac.
 Rolland and his team were really needed this victory: Rolland’s last Grand Tour stage win was back in 2012 (Stage 11 of the Tour de France), and the American Squad didn’t win a single World Tour race for …

 Hugo Koblet, “Pédaleur de charme“, and Fausto Coppi, “Il Campionissimo”, two post-war era giants.
 They were good friends, until the Giro d’Italia 1953 edition.
 After that Giro, they would never speak to each other again.
 But, what happened?

-With the end of Vuelta a España 2016, Lotto-Soudal’s Australian rider Adam Hansen has extended the record of completing most number of consecutive grand tours which already belongs to him.
+With the conclusion of Vuelta a España 2016, Lotto-Soudal’s Australian rider Adam Hansen has extended the record of completing the most number of consecutive grand tours which already belong to him.

 Fausto Coppi and Gino Bartali: two cycling legends of Italy.
-The rivalry between them is maybe the most famous sporting duel in history.
-It has been started during the World War II, and continued afterward.
+The rivalry between them is perhaps the most famous sporting duel in history.
+It has been started during World War II and continued afterward.
 In December 2012, RCS Sport, the organizer of the Giro d’Italia, has put together 100 journalists to rate the greatest moments …

 Starting with the Vuelta a España in 2011, Lotto Belisol’s Adam Hansen has ridden 10 consecutive Grand Tours, winning 2 stages in the process (Stage 7 of the Giro d’Italia 2014 and stage 19 of the Vuelta a España 2014), and finishing all of them.
 Tonight he will ride the final time trial of the …